Erythropoietin: Usage as doping product

 As a performance-enhancing drug, EPO has been banned since the early 1990s, but a test was not available until the 2000 Summer Olympics.
 Before this test was available, some athletes were sanctioned after confessing to having used EPO, for example in the Festina affair, when a car with doping products for the Festina cycling team was found.

 The first doping test in cycling was used in the 2001 La Flèche Wallonne.
 The first rider to test positive in that race was Bo Hamburger, although he was later acquitted because his B-sample was not conclusive.

 The U.S. Postal Service Pro Cycling Team, under the leadership of Lance Armstrong and Johan Bruyneel, ran a sophisticated doping program that lasted for many years during the late 1990s and early 2000s.
 Erythropoietin was a common substance used by the cyclists.

-A 2007 study showed that EPO has a A 2017 study showed at submaximal exertion the effects of EPO were not distinguishable from a placebo.
-Stating "[At] Submaximal [exertion]...[mean power] did not differ between groups."
-Nevertheless, at "maximal [exertion power output was] higher in the rHuEPO group compared with the placebo group."
-So, even though there was no difference at lower levels of exertion at maximal exertion, the EPO group still performed better than the placebo group.
+Studies of the effectiveness of EPO in cycling consistently associate EPO with an increase in subjects' maximal aerobic capacity, but yield mixed results as to the drug's effects on submaximal aerobic efforts.
+A 2007 study showed that EPO treatment led to a statistically significant improvement in cyclists' abilities to maintain a "submaximal" effort of about 80% of their pre-treatment aerobic maximum (VO2max).
+The study found that subjects treated with EPO saw increased VO2max values, and the amount of time they could maintain their initial submaximal effort also increased.
+However, results suggested that if the submaximal effort power was scaled to 80% of a subject's new, post-EPO treatment VO2max, the subjects would actually see a decrease in how long they could maintain their new, updated 80% effort.
+A 2017 study showed that at submaximal exertion, the effects of EPO were not distinguishable from a placebo.
+However, the 2017 study still showed that at maximal exertion, the EPO-treated group performed better than the placebo group.

 In March 2019, American mixed martial artist and former UFC Bantamweight Champion T.J.
 Dillashaw tested positive for EPO in a drug test administered by USADA, and was stripped of the UFC bantamweight title and suspended for two years.
 In September 2023 two-time tennis major champion Simona Halep received a 4-year suspension by the International Tennis Integrity Agency for two separate violations, one concerning the level of EPO in a blood sample collected in August 2022; Halep maintained her innocence, and indicated she would appeal the ban.
 Halep was later cleared to return following a successful appeal, due to findings that a contaminated supplement most likely contributed to the positive tests.